Ilie Oană

-Ilie Oană (16 August 1918 – 27 April 1993) was a football player and manager.
+Ilie Oană (16 August 1918 – 27 April 1993) was a US-born Romanian association football player and manager.

 Club career

 Oană was born on 16 August 1918, and was nicknamed "Americanul" (The American) because his birthplace was in Indiana Harbor to Romanian parents who emigrated from Transylvania before the outbreak of World War I. In 1921, his parents moved back to their homeland, settling in Sibiu after the 1918 Union of Transylvania with Romania.
 Oană began his football career in 1935 with local side Șoimii Sibiu in Divizia B. He then joined Divizia A club, Juventus București where he made his debut under player-coach Coloman Braun-Bogdan on 12 September 1937 in a 6–2 away loss to Universitatea Cluj.
 In the following years, Oană was an important member of the team, consolidating his place in the first XI, but the team's results were poorer season after season, eventually being relegated at the end of the 1939–40 season.
 Oană stayed with the club, helping it get promoted after one season by contributing with nine goals scored in seven appearances.
 However, the team did not get to play in the following season in Divizia A as the championship was interrupted due to World War II.
 In the first season after the war, Oană played 14 games in the 1945–46 București regional championship, scoring 11 goals that helped Juventus earn a position that granted participation in the 1946–47 Divizia A season.
 He continued to play Divizia A football for Juventus until his retirement in 1951.